nachetecanon/docker-tomcat-native-reduced/README.md

-# docker-java-reduced
+# docker-tomcat-native-reduced
-Docker image based in Alpine and with java 8.45.14 jdk from Oracle installed along with maven 3.3.9
+Docker image based in Alpine and with java 8.45.14 jdk from Oracle installed along with maven 3.3.9 and tomcat 8 with native library loaded

 # Overview
-This image is intended to provide a small docker base image fully functional in terms of Java development and Maven.
+This image is intended to provide a small docker base image for using tomcat 8 with APR native library, useful for production environment

 The idea behind installing maven is to provide to the developer the facility of pulling her artifacts from a nexus repository specifying the version.